Great Raft: Characteristics

 At the beginning of the 19th century, the raft extended from Campti, Louisiana, to around Shreveport, Louisiana.
 The raft blocked the mouth of Twelve Mile Bayou, impeding settlement in the area west of Shreveport.
 There were many smaller logjams on the Red River.
 According to one history of the Natchitoches section of Louisiana, "Campti is the oldest town on Red river, is a fine old town, and is named after an old Indian chief Campte.
 It was in remote days, a great outfitting place for North Louisiana and Arkansas territory.
 The great Raft reached as far down as Campti at the coming of the white men, making Natchitoches the head of navigation.
 The Indian traditions have it that the Raft originally reached as low down as the Falls at Alexandria."

 The raft raised the banks of the river, creating bayous and several lakes.
 Called the Great Raft Lakes, these included Caddo and Cross Lakes, along the lower reaches of the Red River's tributaries.
 Ports developed along these lakes, and Jefferson, Texas, on Caddo Lake became the second-largest inland port in the United States during this period.
 The city thrived and was considered a major gateway to East Texas.
-It was important for shipping out area commodity crops, such as cotton.
+It was important for exporting commodity crops such as cotton.